jose-jaen/FacialRecognizer/README.md

 ## Demo

-Check the Jupyter Notebook showcasing the models with additional information about the algorithms.
+Check the <a href="https://github.com/jose-jaen/FacialRecognizer/blob/main/demo.ipynb" rel="noreferrer noopener" target="_blank">Jupyter Notebook</a> showcasing the models with additional information about the algorithms.

 ## Requirements